Skip to content

 If you have studied in an EU member country, you can access a master’s degree at IQS with your official bachelor’s degree.

-All students arriving in Spain are required to take out and hold adequate insurance for the duration of their stay in Spain.
+All students arriving in Spain are required to arrange for and take out adequate insurance for the duration of their stay in Spain.
+The minimum requirements that this insurance must have are:

-Be sure to check with your insurance company for the details and exact procedure to follow in case you need medical attention during your stay in Spain.
+Before traveling to Spain, check with your insurance company regarding the details and procedures to follow in case you need medical attention during your stay.

-Be sure to check with your insurance company for the details and exact procedures to follow in case you need medical attention during your stay in Spain.
+Before traveling to Spain, check with your insurance company regarding the details and procedures to follow in case you need medical attention during your stay.

 Any questions?